PredicateLabs/predicate-operator/README.md

 ## Docker Setup
 ### Steps
 1. Authenticate with GitHub Container Registry:
-   * Setup a GitHub Personal Access Token (PAT) with packages permissions (refer to [this article](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) for more details) **NOTE**: must be a classic token with all packages and workflow permissions enabled
+   * Setup a GitHub Personal Access Token (PAT) with the packages permissions (refer to [this article](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) for more details) **NOTE**: must be a classic token with all packages and workflow permissions enabled.
    * Export your PAT as an environment variable: `export CR_PAT=YOUR_TOKEN`.
    * Log in to the container registry: `echo $CR_PAT | docker login ghcr.io -u GITHUB_USERNAME --password-stdin`
 2. Pull the Docker Image: